 - To refrigerate leftovers, just cool them on a baking rack or tray, and then pack them into airtight containers.

 - If you want to store them in layers, make sure to put a piece of parchment or wax paper between each layer to prevent sticking.
-Stored this way, they’ll keep for up to 2 days.
+Stored this way, they’ll keep for up to 2 days in the fridge and 2 weeks in the freezer.

 Air Fryer Latkes